lupyuen/lupyuen.github.io/src/nim.md

 Also TinyGo

-_But we need RISC-V Hardware?_
+_But we need an Ox64 SBC?_

 No worries!
-We'll run NuttX on the __QEMU Emulator__ for 64-bit RISC-V.

-(Which will work on Linux, macOS and Windows machines)
+We'll run Nim + NuttX on the __QEMU Emulator__ for 64-bit RISC-V. Which works great on Linux, macOS and Windows machines.

+Everything that happens on Ox64 SBC, we'll see the __exact same thing__ in QEMU!

+(Well everything except the blinkenlight)

 ![Pine64 Ox64 64-bit RISC-V SBC (Sorry for my substandard soldering)](https://lupyuen.github.io/images/ox64-solder.jpg)